rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/534_ROS-communication.md

-For example, suppose robots in a particular scenario subscribe to the topic */cmd_vel* to move and a central controller needs to ask a specific robot, say robotA, to move, then it needs to be able to target only robotA and send messages to its */cmd_vel* subscription.
+For example, suppose robots in a particular scenario subscribe to the topic */cmd_vel* to move and a central controller needs to ask a the specific robot, for example, robotA, to move, then it needs to be able to target only robotA and send messages to its */cmd_vel* subscription.

 The controller in the above scenario publishes */robotA/cmd_vel* topic.